wcmelby/NKT_laser_control/README.md

-This repository contains Python functions to use NTK Photonics devices, including SuperK COMPACT laser and SuperK SELECT tunable filter.
+This repository contains tools to use NTK Photonics devices, including SuperK COMPACT laser and SuperK SELECT tunable filter.
+Python functions for easy use are found in [controls.py](controls.py).
+Example usage is shown in [Laser_Demo.ipynb](Laser_Demo.ipynb).